MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/What-s-New-in-Windows-Server-2016-Technical-Preview-5.md

 For more details and instructions for working with shielded virtual machines, see [Shielded VMs and Guarded Fabric Validation Guide for Windows Server 2016 (TPM)](http://aka.ms/shieldedvms).

 ### Windows Defender
 [Windows Defender Overview for Windows Server Technical Preview](../security/windows-defender/windows-defender-overview-windows-server.md).
 Windows Server Antimalware is installed and enabled by default in Windows Server 2016, but the user interface for Windows Server Antimalware is not installed.
 However, Windows Server Antimalware will update antimalware definitions and protect the computer without the user interface.
 If you need the user interface for Windows Server Antimalware, you can install it after the operating system installation by using the Add Roles and Features Wizard.

+###Control Flow Guard
+Control Flow Guard (CFG) is a platform security feature that was created to combat memory corruption vulnerabilities.
+See [Control Flow Guard] (https://msdn.microsoft.com/library/windows/desktop/mt637065(v=vs.85).aspx) for more information.

 ## <a name="BKMK_Storage"></a>Storage